kluctl/kluctl/docs/reference/kluctl-project/targets/dynamic-targets.md

 A simplified form of dynamic targets is to store target config inside the same directory/project as the `.kluctl.yaml`.
 This can be done by omitting `project`, `ref` and `refPattern` from `targetConfig` and only specify `file`.

-## A note on sealing

-When sealing dynamic targets, it is very likely that it is not known yet which dynamic targets will actually exist in the future.
-This requires some special care when sealing secrets for these targets.
-Sealed secrets are usually namespace scoped, which might need to be changed to cluster-wide scoping so that the same sealed secret can be deployed into multiple targets (assuming you deploy to different namespaces for each target).
-When you do this, watch out to not compromise security, e.g. by sealing production level secrets with a cluster-wide scope!

-It is also very likely required to set `target.sealingConfig.dynamicSealing` to `false`, so that sealing is only performed once and not for all dynamic targets.